-Chinese vegetables, sometimes called Oriental vegetables, favored in Chinese and Asian cooking are easy to grow.
-They are tasty, vigorous, and highly adaptable.
-Most are fast growing and suitable for small gardens and containers.
+These crops are favored in Chinese and Asian cooking, and they are easy to grow.
+Most are fast-growing and suitable for small gardens and containers.

 Vegetable amaranth (Amaranthus hypochondriacus for seed/ Amaranthus tricolor for leaf).
 Amaranthus tricolor also known as Chinese spinach, edible amaranth, hiyu, and callaloo.
 Cook greens like spinach.
 Sow in spring; can be grown in summer.
 Sensitive to frost; germinates best in warm soil.
 Sow ¼ inch, row 18 inches apart.
 Greens ready in 50 days; 100 days for seed.
 Try varieties: Red Stripe Leaf, Tender Leaf, All Red.

 Mung bean (Vigna radiae).
 Also called Chinese green bean and known in India as green gram or golden gram.
 Not commonly grown in home gardens; mung beans are easy to sprout and often used for sprouting.
 Young pods can be eaten like snow peas; shelled beans can be boiled.
-Sow when danger of frost is past.
+Sow when the danger of frost is past.
 Sow ½ inch deep and 6 to 8 inches apart in rows 24 inches apart.
-Grow on pole, fence, or trellis.
-Harvest immature pods to eat in pods after 90 days; for dried beans, let bean pods dry on plant and harvest at 120 days.
+Grow on a pole, fence, or trellis.
+Harvest immature pods to eat in pods after 90 days; for dried beans, let bean pods dry on the plant and harvest at 120 days.
 Varieties: look for green or golden.
-For sprouting see article “Vegetable Seeds for Sprouting.”

 Yard-long bean (Vigna unguiculata ssp. sesquipedalis).
 Also called asparagus bean and Chinese long bean, Green beans can be boiled briefly and served; also use in stir-fry.
 Beans can also be dried.
 Plant when soil has warmed in spring and no danger of frost.
 Sow seed ½ inch deep, allow 4 inches between plants.
 Grow on poles or on teepees.
 Best harvested when immature when bean has barely swollen in pod.
 For dry beans harvest about 90 days after sowing.
 Try varieties: 3-Feet Plus, Chinese Red Noodle Beans, Canton White Pod.